JohnAustinDev/osis-converters/ReadMe.md

 LABEL | DESCRIPTION
 ----- | -----------
 **ERROR** | Problems that must be fixed.
 A solution to the problem is also listed.
-Fix the first error, because this will often fix many following errors.
+Fix the first error, because this will often fix following errors.
 **WARNING** | Possible problems.
 Read the message and decide if anything needs to be done.
 **NOTE** | Informative notes.
 **REPORT** | Conversion reports.
 Helpful for comparing runs.